-GemSelect proudly provides gemstone certification for nearly all of the gemstone varieties we offer.
+GemSelect proudly provides gemstone certification for almost all of the gemstone varieties we offer.

-Gemstone certification can be quite a hassle, not to mention - very time consuming.
-Although most jewelers are experts when it comes to diamonds, when it comes to colored stones, most jewelers have very limited knowledge.
-Many times, jewelers will attempt to identify a colored gemstone based only on its appearance, but we all know that gemstone identification by appearance is impossible!
+Gemstone certification can be quite a hassle, not to mention very time consuming.
+Although most jewelers are experts when it comes to diamonds, when it comes to colored stones, many jewelers have very limited knowledge.
+Jewelers will often attempt to identify a colored gemstone based only on its appearance, but we all know that gemstone identification by appearance is impossible!
 It's like judging a book by its cover.
-Gemological testing requires specialized equipment that most jewelers simply do not have.
+Gemological testing requires special equipment that most jewelers simply do not have.

-For the above reasons GemSelect offers certification from well known gemological laboratories only.
+For the above reasons GemSelect offers certification from well-respected gemological laboratories.

 Please see below for our certification options and details.

 Please Note: The certificate must be added before adding the item to your shopping cart and prior to checking out.
-Once your order has been processed, it will be too late to amend the order because the gemstone must be physically brought and inspected at the lab in order to provide a certificate.
+Once your order has been processed, it will be too late to amend the order because the actual gemstone must taken to the lab for inspection in order to provide a certificate.

 Gem Certification Laboratory Options

 Gem certification and the pricing below is based on single gemstone testing only.
 Therefore if your order consists of a single order composed of two or more gemstones (such as a matching pair or lot), the lab will test only one specimen from the pair or lot.

 We currently offer brief identification reports from your choice of three well-respected independent gemological laboratories:

 - AIG is located in Bangkok, Thailand.
 AIG is an international gemstone testing facility specializing in comprehensive colored gemstone analysis.